spark-mv/cdn/install.md

 This section is only required if you are using progressive MP4/FLV/WebM video.

-If you are using adaptive protocls (e.g. HLS/HDS/Dash), skip to section XXXXX.
+If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 2] (https://github.com/hola/cdn/blob/master/install.md#2-allow-holacdn-to-download-content).

 ## 1.1 CORS settings